Pacific Village

 No analysis available

 I searched for explicit deeded-parking language like "deeded parking," "owned stall," or "parking included in deed" and found none.
-The listings mention assigned, side-by-side, open, and garage parking, but that is not the same as deeded ownership.
+The remarks mention assigned stalls and a garage, but not that parking is deeded with the unit.

 No analysis available

-I looked for parking rental charges, monthly parking fees, or any additional parking cost.
-The remarks mention the possibility to rent a second open stall from the HOA, but no fee amount is stated.
+I looked for parking rental charges, monthly parking fees, or additional parking costs.
+The remarks only mention the possibility to rent a second open stall from the HOA, but no fee amount is stated.

 No analysis available